openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 The plugin supports the configuration parameters listed below.
 The parameters are passed as `std::map<std::string, std::string>` on `InferenceEngine::Core::LoadNetwork` or `InferenceEngine::SetConfig`.

 You can change the `KEY_GNA_DEVICE_MODE` parameter at run time using `InferenceEngine::ExecutableNetwork::SetConfig`, which works for any value excluding `GNA_SW_FP32`.
-This allows switching the execution between software emulation mode and hardware emulation mode after the model is loaded.
+This enables you to switch the execution between software emulation mode and hardware emulation mode after the model is loaded.

 The parameter names below correspond to their usage through API keys, such as `GNAConfigParams::KEY_GNA_DEVICE_MODE` or `PluginConfigParams::KEY_PERF_COUNT`.